Mifflintown, Pennsylvania: 2000 census

 There were 372 households, out of which 28.0% had children under the age of 18 living with them, 40.3% were married couples living together, 12.9% had a female householder with no husband present, and 43.5% were non-families.
 38.7% of all households were made up of individuals, and 18.8% had someone living alone who was 65 years of age or older.
 The average household size was 2.24 and the average family size was 2.97.

 In the borough the population was spread out, with 25.2% under the age of 18, 8.5% from 18 to 24, 30.3% from 25 to 44, 20.9% from 45 to 64, and 15.1% who were 65 years of age or older.
 The median age was 36 years.
 For every 100 females there were 96.6 males.
 For every 100 females age 18 and over, there were 92.8 males.

 The median income for a household in the borough was $28,125, and the median income for a family was $33,594.
 Males had a median income of $26,563 versus $20,125 for females.
 The per capita income for the borough was $14,394.
 About 10.7% of families and 13.7% of the population were below the poverty line, including 18.1% of those under age 18 and 17.0% of those age 65 or over.

 There is a large Amish and Mennonite population around the borough.

 Business

 As the county seat of Juniata County, Mifflintown serves as the county's center of business and government.
 Given the borough's small size, as well as the county's small population, the presence of business and government remain limited.
 The Mifflintown borough boundaries limit the size of the community, meaning that retail and business functions necessarily spill over onto land of bordering municipalities.

-Nevertheless, Mifflintown serves as the corporate headquarters of both The Juniata Valley Bank and Pennian Bank.
+Nevertheless, Mifflintown serves as the corporate headquarters of both the Juniata Valley Bank and Pennian Bank.
 Empire Kosher Poultry, the nation's largest producer of kosher poultry, has both its headquarters and processing facility in adjoining Fermanagh Township.

-Land surrounding Mifflintown serves as Juniata County's retail center as well, hosting Weis Markets, Family Dollar, Dollar General, and numerous smaller shops like Two Sisters and Mac's Clothing, gas stations, restaurants, including Sheetz, Rutter's Farm Stores, and Mifflintown Mart.
+Land surrounding Mifflintown serves as Juniata County's retail center as well.